TobyKeech/Project2-QA/README.md

 :hibiscus: Started unit testing each contoller to ensure the backend works as intended - all CRUD (Create, Read, Update and Delete) functionality, using XUnit.

 ## ${\textsf{\color{lightgreen} Day 3 }}$
-:hibiscus: Finshed unit testing each contoller to ensure the backend works as intended - all CRUD functionality using XUint.
+🌺 Finshed unit testing each contoller to ensure the backend works as intended - all CRUD functionality using XUint.
-:hibiscus: Started to connect each frontend with the API backend to select the most stable front end for the project - Toby's.
+🌺 Started to connect each frontend with the API backend to select the most stable front end for the project - Toby's.
-:hibiscus: Worked on incorporating JWT authentication into the project so that users can login and have permissions to see only certain components.
+🌺 Worked on incorporating JWT authentication into the project so that users can login and have permissions to see only certain components.

 ## ${\textsf{\color{lightgreen} Day 4 }}$
 🌺 Added a login screen for authentication.